-100 year old Sligo woman recalls growing up in the late 19th century.
+A hundred year old woman recalls growing up near Gibraltar in Sligo.

-Comparing life now to life at the end of the last century Mary says that things weren't that different except things were cheaper.
+Comparing life now to life at the end of the last century Mary says that things were not that different except things were cheaper.
 If you wanted to go anywhere, you had to walk.

 People were great walkers.
 They walk ten miles and not be tired.

-Mary Ellen spent 70 years living near the sea in a part of Sligo known locally as Gibraltar.
-Commenting on the popularity of Gibraltar Mary Ellen says
+She spent 70 years living near the sea in a part of Sligo known locally as Gibraltar which was so popular in good weather that,

 You wouldn't get a stone to sit on if you didn't go out early.

 Formerly a popular beauty spot, its popularity ended when a municipal dump opened nearby.

 Mary Ellen Gallagher reminisces on her happy childhood growing up in Cairns, where she spent countless hours playing near a local holy well around a dancing tree.